Vivekshukla06/Whatsapp-Chat-Analyzer-Webapp/README.md

 ## Step 3.Exploratory Data Analysis(EDA)

-In the EDA we look at five important points to ask:
+In the EDA we look at these important points to explore:
 1. Overall statistics of the chat including total messages , total links , total medias sent etc.
 2. Monthly & Daily timelines of the user message
 3. Most busy day & most busy month of the group chat